abdusco/abdus.dev/src/posts/sqlite-upgrade-windows/sqlite-upgrade-windows.md

 date: 2020-02-20
 ---

 SQLite has an extension called [`JSON1`][json1] that allows working with JSON.
 It's really useful for storing data that wouldn't necessarily belong to a separate column, like metadata.

-Unfortunately on Windows, the SQLite driver for Python doesn't come bundled with this extension.
+Unfortunately on Windows, SQLite driver for Python doesn't come bundled with this extension.
-We need to upgrade the driver to a newer version.
+We need to upgrade the driver to a newer version to get it.

 You can find the compiled binaries for Windows on [SQLite website][sqlite].
 Here are the links, scraped directly from the page: